art-codes/art-codes/README.md

-:wave: Hi there, I'm a Software Engineer specializing in using frontend technologies to create beautiful and logical things while continuously learning, growing, and sharing.
+:wave: Hi there, I'm a Software Engineer specializing in using frontend technologies to create beautiful and useful stuff while continuously learning, growing, and sharing.

 ### Bio 💁‍♂️